fridge-dev/blog/docs/_posts/2025-02-28-design-docs-are-a-tool.md

 #### How to draft for early feedback

 One strategy I like to do is put placeholder sections and solution options with "TODO" bullet points to show roughly what I'm planning to write about, even if there are open questions and unknowns to evaluate.
-Ask a pre-reviewer if the doc structure makes sense and if the details I'll be adding will be useful to help make a decision.
+Ask a pre-reviewer if the doc structure makes sense and if the planned content will be useful to help make a decision.
 You never know, maybe one of your early-reviewers can help save you a time by telling you one option is definitely not acceptable, and you don't need to thoroughly evaluate it.
 This way you spend iteration time where it matters and you can save time going into detail where it's not needed.

 ### Design should feel scrappy